Something Old, Something BOO! Halloween History and Costumes in the 21st Century

 When the Romans came to Celtic territory, officially conquering the Celts by 43 CE, they added to the tradition of Samhain by merging the event with holy days from their own calendar.
 Specifically, the Romans connected Samhain with Feralia, a day dedicated to remembering the dead, and the celebration of Pomona, the goddess of fruit and trees whose particular symbol was the apple (hence the persistent Halloween tradition of bobbing for apples).

-Later in the 1st millennium Christian missionaries, determined to convert the Celts, found ways to absorb Samhain into Christian life as part of a larger program porting pagan practices and symbols into Christianity and them to fit the Christian world-view.
-In the 8th century the Church made November 1 All Saints’ Day, celebrating the entire pantheon of saints and martyrs—people who were hallowed (holy), generating the names Hallowmas and All Hallows’, making the night on the eve of All Hallows’ Day All Hallow’s Eve or Hallow Evening, which eventually squeezed down to “Hallowe’en”.
+Later in the 1st millennium Christian missionaries, determined to convert the Celts, found ways to absorb Samhain into Christian life as part of a larger program porting pagan practices and symbols into Christianity and augmenting them to fit the Christian world-view.
+In the 8th century the Church made November 1 All Saints’ Day, celebrating the entire pantheon of saints and martyrs: people who were hallowed (holy), generating the names Hallowmas and All Hallows”.
+That made the night on the eve of All Hallows’ Day All Hallow’s Eve or Hallow Evening, which linguistic evolution eventually squeezed down to “Hallowe’en”.

 A few centuries later Hallowmas expanded to include November 2nd as All Souls’ Day, to honor all the dead, and the celebration of Hallowmas continued to feature practices from the Celtic and Roman events such as bonfires, parades, leaving offerings of food and drink for spirits, and wearing masks in order to blend in with roaming ghosts who might harm living people.
 We can trace today’s costumes and trick-or-treating back to these protective disguises, as well as the Christians’ love of “mumming” on major holidays and the practices of “souling” (poor people going door-to-door receiving “soul cakes” in exchange for prayers for the givers’ dead relatives) and “guising” (young people going door-to-door earning food, drinks, and money by performing songs, poems, or jokes).